oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

   configured with the following attributes:
   * Protocol defined as `t3`.
   * Listen address defined with `localhost`.
   * Listen port.
-Note, you should choose a port value that does not conflict with any ports defined in any of the additional network channels created for use with Istio versions prior to v1.10.
+Note: Choose a port value that does not conflict with any ports defined in any of the additional network channels created for use with Istio versions prior to v1.10.
   For more details, see [Added network channels for Istio versions prior to v1.10]({{< relref "/userguide/istio/istio#added-network-channels-for-istio-versions-prior-to-v110" >}}).
   * Enable `HTTP` protocol for this network channel.
   * Do _NOT_ set an `external listen address` or `external listen port`.

-For example, here is a snippet of a WebLogic domain `config.xml` file for channel `PortForward` for the Admin Server
+For example, here is a snippet of a WebLogic domain `config.xml` file for channel `PortForward` for the Administration Server.
 ```xml
 <server>
   <name>admin-server</name>